safakkbilici/x-tagger/README.md

   <img src="assets/logo.png"/>
 </p>

-x-tagger is a Natural Language Processing toolkit for sequence labeling in its simplest form.
-It allows you to play with all kind of data: pandas dataframe, nltk tagged corpus, .txt, torchtext iterator and 🤗 datasets.
+x-tagger is a Natural Language Processing toolkit for sequence labeling in its simplest form. x-tagger helps basic sequence labeling tasks like part-of-speech tagging and named entity recognition.
+With its pure Hidden Markov Model implementation, it also provides neural PyTorch models with highest level abstraction.
+Besides, it allows you to play with all kind of data: pandas dataframe, nltk tagged corpus, .txt, torchtext iterator and 🤗 datasets.
 Due to its data transformations, abstraction and wrapper, you can train almost any kind of sequence labeling model.

 x-tagger has built-in models like Hidden Markov Models (bigram, trigram, deleted interpolation, morphological analyzer, prior support), Long Short-Term Memory (unidirectional, bidirectional) and BERT.
 While you can train and inference those models with ```.fit()```, x-tagger serves nearly 8 different built-in metrics as well.
 Besides, if one might want to write custom metrics, x-tagger serves a base class for all kind of metrics!